Modest sustainability progress amid continued challenges across Latin America.

-If there was any question about corporates’ focus on sustainability as a strategically important issue, the 2019 SAM Corporate Sustainability Assessment (CSA) removes all doubt; well over 1,100 companies chose to get assessed on their corporate sustainability performance representing a record 17% increase compared to 2018.
+If there was any question about corporates’ focus on sustainability as a strategically important issue, the 2019 SAM Corporate Sustainability Assessment (CSA) removes all doubt.

 Sustainability Indices: Do Investors Actually Care?